element-hq/element-web/docs/jitsi.md

 -   `conferenceId`: The room or conference ID to connect Jitsi Meet to.
 -   `isAudioOnly`: Boolean for whether this is a voice-only conference.
 May not be present, should default to `false`.
+-   `startWithAudioMuted`: Boolean for whether the calls start with audio muted.
+May not be present.
+-   `startWithVideoMuted`: Boolean for whether the calls start with video muted.
+May not be present.
 -   `displayName`: The display name of the user viewing the widget.
 May not be present or could be null.
 -   `avatarUrl`: The HTTP(S) URL for the avatar of the user viewing the widget.
 May